Badgerati/Pode/docs/OpenApi/OpenAPI2_9.md

 # OpenAPI

-Pode has built-in support for converting your routes into OpenAPI 3.0 definitions.
-There is also support for enabling simple Swagger and/or ReDoc viewers and others.
+Pode has inbuilt support for converting your routes into OpenAPI 3.0 definitions.
+There is also support for a enabling simple Swagger and/or ReDoc viewers.

-The OpenApi module has been extended with many more functions, and some old ones have been improved.
-Anyway, the module is backward compatible.
-Please refer to the old documentation [OpenApi Tutorial 2.9](../OpenApi/OpenAPI2_9.md) for the old syntax.

-For more detailed information regarding OpenAPI and Pode, please refer to [OpenAPI Specification and Pode](../OpenApi/OASpec3_0_3.md)

-You can enable OpenAPI in Pode, and a straightforward definition will be generated.
-However, to get a more complex definition with request bodies, parameters, and response payloads, you'll need to use the relevant OpenAPI functions detailed below.

 You can simply enable OpenAPI in Pode, and a very simple definition will be generated.
 However, to get a more complex definition with request bodies, parameters and response payloads, you'll need to use the relevant OpenAPI functions detailed below.

 ## Enabling OpenAPI